KKR & Co.: 1996–1999

 By the mid-1990s, the debt markets were improving and KKR had moved on from the RJR Nabisco buyout.
 In 1996, KKR was able to complete the bulk of fundraising for what was then a record $6 billion private equity fund, the KKR 1996 Fund.
 However, KKR was still burdened by the performance of the RJR investment and repeated obituaries in the media.
 KKR was required by its investors to reduce the fees it charged and to calculate its carried interest based on the total profit of the fund (i.e., offsetting losses from failed deals against the profits from successful deals).

-KKR's activity level would accelerate over the second half of the 1990s making a series of notable investments including Spalding Holdings Corporation and Evenflo (1996), Newsquest (1996), KinderCare Learning Centers (1997), Amphenol Corporation (1997), Randalls Food Markets (1997), The Boyds Collection (1998), MedCath Corporation (1998), Willis Group Holdings (1998), Smiths Group (1999), and Wincor Nixdorf (1999).
+KKR acquired Spalding Holdings Corporation and Evenflo in August 1996, Newsquest in January 1996, KinderCare Learning Centers in October 1996, Amphenol Corporation in January 1997, Randalls Food Markets in June 1997, MedCath Corporation in March 1998, The Boyds Collection in April 1998, Willis Group Holdings in July 1998, and Wincor Nixdorf in October 1999.

-KKR's largest investment of the 1990s would be one of its least successful.
+KKR's largest investment of the 1990s was one of its least successful.
 In January 1998, KKR and Hicks, Muse, Tate & Furst agreed to the $1.5 billion buyouts of Regal Entertainment Group.
 KKR and Hicks Muse had initially intended to combine Regal with Act III Cinemas, which KKR had acquired in 1997 for $706 million and United Artists Theaters, which Hicks Muse had agreed to acquire for $840 million in November 1997.
-Shortly after agreeing to the Regal takeover, the deal with United Artists fell apart, destroying the strategy to eliminate costs by building a larger combined company.
-Two years later, in 2000, Regal encountered significant financial issues and was forced to file for bankruptcy protection; the company passed to billionaire investor Philip Anschutz.
+Shortly after agreeing to the Regal takeover, the deal with United Artists fell apart and the company was not able to scale up.
+In 2000, Regal encountered significant financial issues and filed bankruptcy protection and was acquired by Philip Anschutz.